eightsmile/cfa/Equity.md

         1. FCF Method  -  DCF with going-concern assumption
         2. Capitalised CF Method  -   using a **single representative estimate of economic benefits** and dividing that estimate by an appropriate **capitalisation rate** to derive an indication of value.
         3. Residual Income Method / Excess Earnings Method  -  the excess earnings method consists of estimating the value of all of the company’s **intangible assets** by capitalising future earnings in excess of the estimated return requirements associated with working capital and fixed assets. **The value of the intangible assets is added to the values of working capital and fixed assets to arrive at the value of the business enterprise.**

+### Others

+- Survivor Bias inflation ERP

+  **Historical** Equity Risk Premium (ERP) = Excess return over risk free rate.
+Higher equity returns result in higher ERP (assume that Rf is flat).
+Inflated historic performance as result of survivorship bias or a string of positive surprises results in inflated historical ERP.
+That is why **historical** ERP should be adjusted downward.